swaptacular/swpt-k8s-config/README.md

 $ ./delete-secret-files.sh  # The secrets have already been copied to the cluster.
 ```

-## Make changes to your GitOps repository
+## Making changes to your GitOps repository

 Each time you commit changes to your GitOps repository -- for example,
 when you add a new peer to your Swaptacular node -- you need to push